DevVoxel/portfolio-tsx/README.md

 ## Getting Started

 First, install your dependencies.
-(We are using Yarn as the package manager)
+(We are using Yarn as the package manager, so I suggest not using 'npm i')

 ```bash
 yarn